Srem Offensive: Timok I division's crossing

 Due to the time lost establishing a bridgehead, Kondic was anxious to make up time and advance.
 He neglected the bridgehead and did not fortify it since that would delay the division even more.
 Kondic ordered the 13th regiment to advance, but instead of aiming to capture one of the towns, Kondic wanted to avoid contact and sent the regiment between the two towns.
 This was a poor tactical decision, and as the 13th regiment advanced beyond them, the garrisons launched a coordinated attack on it, nearly encircling it.
 The 13th regiment's link to the units on the bridgehead was already tenuous, and it was completely severed as the regiment's flanks were attacked.
 The commander of the 13th regiment mistakenly thought a cavalry charge was coming and used his bugle to order the regiment to prepare for a cavalry charge.
-This caused complete chaos in the ranks of the whole division that in the ensuing last stand, 6,000 members of the Timok I division became casualties by Austrian forces (mostly captured) or drowned trying to escape across the Sava.
+This caused such chaos in the ranks of the whole division that in the ensuing last stand, 6,000 members of the Timok I division became casualties by Austrian forces (mostly captured) or drowned trying to escape across the Sava.
 Kondic, at this time depressed and solitary, informed Stepanović that an Austrian attack had caused confusion in the ranks, but the order was restored.
 Stepanović learned the truth from a journalist and was furious.
 Unable to reach Kondic, he sent his chief of staff to visit the beleaguered commander.
 However, Stepanović's anger would not change the fact that the 13th regiment of the Timok I division and two additional battalions had been near-annihilated, and the advance of the 1st Army was now severely compromised.